Ois for ownership

-The Mantle of the Expert approach developed by West Yorkshire teacher Dorothy Heathcote is a fantastic way to do this.
+The Mantle of the Expert approach devised by West Yorkshire teacher Dorothy Heathcote is a fantastic way to do this.
 It involves children becoming "experts" and leading their own learning.
-Not only does this bring about higher levels of engagement, but it also allows children to be independent and, for some, more productive.
+Not only does this bring about higher levels of engagement, but it also allows children to be independent and more productive.

-At our school, Southdale CofE Junior in West Yorkshire, the children were set the challenge of creating a Second World War museum for our local community (see picture, below).
-They were given the freedom to decide which aspects of the topic they would like to research and present in the museum (with strategic nudges from me, of course, to ensure coverage, progression and continuity).
+At our school in West Yorkshire the children were set the challenge of creating a Second World War museum for the local community.
+They were given the freedom to decide which aspects of the topic they would like to research and present in the museum (with strategic nudges from me to ensure coverage, progression and continuity).

 In effect, what they came up with was the plan for the term, so they had huge ownership of the teaching and learning.
 Of course, the risk was that the outcomes of the learning would not be as good but, with subtle management, the results were much better than expected.
 We had elements of history communicated through poetry, discussions, descriptions, art, dance and role play.

 The Royal British Legion visited as special guests and the museum was a great success.
 Feedback from parents confirmed that taking a risk and allowing the children to lead the learning was indeed worth it.
-Outstanding teachers should always be on the lookout for these kinds of creative learning experiences.
+Outstanding teachers should always be on the lookout for such creative learning experiences.

-For me, this is at the heart of high-performing schools.
+This is at the heart of high-performing schools.
 Knowing what ignites your children's imaginations and motivation to learn should be at the centre of every learning experience.
-Building on the children's interest is the key to high levels of engagement and to finding ways to hook them into learning.
+Building on their interest is the key to high levels of engagement and to finding ways to hook them into learning.

-At our school, the pupils used their creative skills to make rainforest animal masks (see picture, above), which were then worn during rainforest-inspired dances.
-This captured the children's imagination, developed their creative talents and helped to enhance the overall effect of the dance routines.
+Our pupils used their creative skills to make rainforest animal masks, which were then worn during rainforest- inspired dances.
+This captured their imagination, developed their creative talents and helped to enhance the overall effect of the dance routines.

 A good work-life balance is something we all strive for.
 Teaching becomes such a huge part of your life that it can become all-consuming.
-However, the most important aspect of time management must be how we manage the teaching and learning experiences themselves.
+However, the most important aspect of time management must be how we manage the teaching and learning experiences.

 Pace is a huge element of outstanding lessons.
 If you are aiming to use the time effectively, you must ensure that the children have the opportunity to work collaboratively and independently.
-Allowing the children to "do" from the very beginning of the learning experience sets the right pace for the lesson.
+Allowing the children to "do" from the start sets the right pace for the lesson.

-At Southdale we have a team of people who are not afraid to laugh at themselves.
-Here we are during our celebration of World Book Day (see picture, right) in role as key characters, including our headteacher as Little Red Riding Hood and me as Harry Potter.
-I am not sure where Elvis fits in, though.
+We have a team of people who are not afraid to laugh at themselves.
+For our celebration of World Book Day we dressed as key characters, including our head as Little Red Riding Hood and me as Harry Potter (pictured above)

 Adding an extra dimension to lessons can be achieved by dressing up and becoming a character.
 During one lesson where the children were recreating the atmosphere of the past, I burst into the classroom as a victim of the Blitz, with fake blood dripping from my leg and face, wearing authentic clothes and acting distressed.
-The children were captivated and the outcomes of learning were way beyond my expectations, purely because of their levels of engagement.
+The children were captivated and the outcomes of learning were way beyond my expectations because of their engagement.

 On other occasions, I have dressed up as an airline pilot and joined in with all the pupils as we became the aliens from the film Avatar.

-Involving the children in this process helps to ensure that they take responsibility for their learning - and that they aim high.
+Involving the children in this process helps ensure that they take responsibility for their learning - and aim high.
 Target setting must be specific, personalised and manageable.

-At Southdale, we involve the children in every aspect of assessing, monitoring and target setting to ensure that they have ownership of their learning.
+We involve the children in every aspect of assessing, monitoring and target setting to ensure that they have ownership of their learning.
 And not just in the core subjects.
-This has helped to raise standards in foundation subjects especially and allows us, as practitioners, to clearly demonstrate the progress and value that has been added across the curriculum.
+This has helped to raise standards in foundation subjects especially and allows us, as practitioners, to demonstrate the progress and value that has been added across the curriculum.

-Resources I like to use include the Magic Science materials produced by Dr Mark (www.dr-mark.co.uk), which include great ideas that challenge children's thinking and illustrate fantastic practical activities to use in the classroom.
+The Magic Science materials produced by Dr Mark (www.dr-mark.co.uk) include ideas that challenge children's thinking and illustrate fantastic practical activities for the classroom.

-In the picture above, the children are observing what happens when vinegar and bicarbonate of soda are mixed together.
-It is a simple but very effective experiment (and is even better when balloons are fastened to milk bottles to demonstrate CO2 being released).
+In one experiment, the children see what happens when vinegar and bicarbonate of soda are mixed together.
+It is simple but effective (and even better when balloons are fastened to milk bottles to demonstrate CO2 being released).

-At Southdale, we try to ensure the children have a wealth of experiences, which often tend to spark new talents and passions.
+We try to ensure the children have a wealth of experiences, which often spark new talents and passions.
 New ideas also relate to learning outside the classroom.
-We invest a huge amount of time in educational visits, trying to bring learning to life.
-This includes: excursions to museums and the theatre; days in the life of the Tudors, Romans and Victorians; and even a trip to Barcelona to develop children's understanding of European culture and their Spanish-speaking skills.
-The Open Futures Grow It, Cook It, Film It, Ask It project also equips our pupils with real-life skills to prepare them for the future (some of them can garden, cook and bake better than me).
-It is these lessons that the children remember and they certainly help to raise aspirations.
+We invest a huge amount of time in educational visits, trying to bring learning to life: excursions to museums and the theatre; days in the life of the Tudors, Romans and Victorians; and even a trip to Barcelona to develop children's understanding of European culture and their Spanish-speaking skills.
+The Open Futures Grow It, Cook It, Film It, Ask It project also equips our pupils with real-life skills to prepare them for the future.

 Developing pupil voice can also help to ensure that children are fit for their future.
 The Investor in Pupils award (www.investorsinpupils.org.uk) is a great way to strengthen pupil voice and contribution to the strategic direction of the school.
-It has helped us to create secure behaviour systems - a priority for the revised Ofsted framework - and has formalised how we celebrate success and achievements.
-It has also helped to strengthen classroom systems and give children responsibility.
+It has helped us create secure behaviour systems and formalised how we celebrate success and achievements.
+It has also helped strengthen classroom systems and give children responsibility.

-Inspiring and motivating children requires a dynamic approach, which is often the reason that teachers feel tired at the end of the day.
+Inspiring children requires a dynamic approach, which is often the reason that teachers feel tired at the end of the day.

-Children respond better when the teacher is engaging and animated - it helps to grab their attention and motivate them to participate fully.
-Energetic styles help to create an exciting learning environment and encourage pupils to be confident and expressive.
-When children see that their teachers are prepared to take risks and be confident, they feel safe to have a go themselves.
-Dynamic teaching helps to create a school that buzzes with energy, passion and a real love of learning.
+Children respond better when the teacher is engaging - it helps grab their attention and motivate them to participate fully.
+Energetic styles help create an exciting learning environment and encourage pupils to be confident and expressive.
+When children see that their teachers are prepared to take risks, they feel safe to have a go.
+Dynamic teaching helps create a school that buzzes with energy, passion and a real love of learning.

 I is for inspiration

-We all like to feel inspired and energised to learn and achieve more.
-Ensuring that the curriculum is inspiring requires a good deal of creativity.
+Ensuring that the curriculum is inspiring requires creativity.
 This can be achieved through the use of video and other media, and alternative teaching styles.

 Tim Rylands' website (www.timrylands.com) is a fantastic resource for inspirational ways to use ICT.
-I have used the Myst Exile series - which makes a computer game the stimulus for writing - over a number of years.
-And not only do children fully immerse themselves in the fictional worlds, but the high quality of their writing demonstrates how high levels of engagement can lead to impressive achievements.
+I have used the Myst Exile series - which makes a computer game the stimulus for writing - for years.
+Not only do children immerse themselves in the fictional worlds, but the quality of their writing demonstrates how high levels of engagement can lead to impressive achievements.

-Having high expectations is at the heart of outstanding teaching and learning.
+High expectations are at the heart of outstanding teaching and learning.
 You have to be relentless and never give up.

-At Southdale, we say it is all about having a "steel hand in a velvet glove".
-We create a climate where the children know that our expectations are incredibly high and that we are unwilling to settle for anything but their very best.
+We say it is all about having a "steel hand in a velvet glove".
+We create a climate where the children know that we are unwilling to settle for anything but their best.
 Sometimes this can be challenging, but it really does lead to outstanding progress for every child in the class.
 Our school motto is "Be the best that you can be".

 Having an understanding of this mindset will help to ensure that achievement is high.
-Yes, "all-singing, all-dancing" lessons help to create a climate of enthusiasm and excitement - but there are also times when it is appropriate for children to "get their head down" and work independently.
+Yes, "all-singing, all-dancing" lessons help create a climate of enthusiasm and excitement, but there are also times when it is appropriate for children to "get their head down" and work independently.

-While we teach in a system heavily based on testing, we must ensure that we strike the balance between creative learning opportunities and teaching test technique.
-Learning does not always have to be "fun".
+Learning need not always be "fun".
 It must allow the children to develop as learners.
-After all, some aspects of the curriculum will never be seen as entertaining.
-However, it is our job to deliver them creatively to ensure that the children learn - and learn well.
+After all, some aspects of the curriculum will never be seen as entertaining; it is our job to deliver them creatively to ensure that the children learn - and well.

-Kelly Wood is assistant head at Southdale CofE Junior School in West Yorkshire and won the Teaching Award for Outstanding New Teacher of the Year in 2010. www.teachingawards.com.
+Kelly Wood is assistant head at Southdale CofE Junior School, West Yorkshire and won the Teaching Award for Outstanding New Teacher of the Year in 2010. www.teachingawards.com.